 From my own experience as the mother of a child with ADHD and Dyslexia, I know how hard it can be to find the right support.
 I also know how difficult it is for many families affected by learning and behavioural differences to find the money to pay for the help they need.

-This is why I have launched the Rachel V. Gow Charitable Trust.
+This is why I have launched my charitable trust, Nutritious Minds.
 It is being established to bring positive and meaningful change to the lives of children and individuals with learning and behavioural differences.

 The Purpose of the Trust

 - To provide educational, nutritional, and behavioural support and services

 - To raise awareness of “invisible” mental-health conditions

 - To implement change and advocate equality in education and the workplace.